Coarray Fortran on LRZ HPC systems

 write(*, '(''Hello from image '',i0, '' of '',i0)') &

-stored in the file hello.f90 can then be compiled with the suitable compiler command, and then executed using multiple cores, one for each image.
+stored in the file hello.f90 can then be compiled and subsequently executed, typically using multiple cores, at least one for each image.
 The following table indicates how this works for the various compilers.

 module load mpi.intel